TULiberalArts/Anthropology/pages/resources.md

 ## Graduate Resources

-For detailed information about the Temple University Graduate School's requirements and procedures, which apply to all doctoral students in all departments, refer to [http://www.temple.edu/grad/policies/gradpolicies.htm](http://www.temple.edu/grad/policies/gradpolicies.htm)
+For detailed information about the Temple University Graduate School's requirements and procedures, which apply to all doctoral students in all departments, refer to Temple University's Graduate [website](http://www.temple.edu/grad/policies/gradpolicies.htm).

 ### Anthropology Graduate Student Association